andrew/ultimate-awesome/README.md

 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
+- [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [system-architecture-awesome](https://github.com/jefersonsv/system-architecture-awesome) - A collection of awesome system architecture.
 - [awesome-developing](https://github.com/joelparkerhenderson/awesome-developing) - Awesome developing: ideas for how to create better software code and collaboration.